fistodul/nekretnine/README.md

   Docker can be found on the official site: https://www.docker.com

-  Running `docker compose up` will build the Dockerfile in the current directory and start 2 containers, the nodejs site and a MariaDB database
+  Running `docker compose --env-file ../.env up` will build the Dockerfile in the root directory and start 2 containers, the nodejs site and a MariaDB database, populated with some sample data

   Alternatively, if you configured the .env file with another database you can skip using docker compose and run just the nodejs container like this:
   ```